gotalab/skillport/guide/philosophy.md

 ### 4. Searchable by Default

 Every skill is searchable without configuration:
-- FTS works out of the box (default)
+- FTS works out of the box
-- Vector search optional (needs API key)
 - Fallback chain ensures results

 ## Trade-offs